murphy-xq/fetchdhs/README.md

 Next, make use of [DHS API tags](https://api.dhsprogram.com/rest/dhs/tags?f=html) that categorize survey indicators by topic.
 In this example, we are looking for all immunization-related indicators using `fetch_tags()` and identify tag `32`

--   Note that only 1 tag may be specified per call

 ``` r
 fetch_tags() %>%
   filter(str_detect(tag_name,  "[Ii]mmunization"))